KarlK90/yaemk-split-kb/Firmware/readme.md

 ## Flashing RISC-V

+**You need a recent version of `dfu-util` that has a fix for the DFU bootloader of the GD32VF103.
+Follow these [instructions](http://dfu-util.sourceforge.net/build.html) for your OS.**

 * Hold the Reset+DFU button with the USB cable plugged in, detach cable and re-plug immediately release the button shortly after.
 Your keyboard shows up as `GDMicroelectronics GD32 DFU Bootloader`.
 * Flash firmware with dfu-util using this command:
     * `dfu-util -d 28e9:0189 -s 0x08000000:leave -D yaemk_via_riscv.bin -w`